 Our Centennial Celebration will be broadcasted on Shaw Spotlight, every Sunday at 8 p.m., channel 9 or channel 105 for Shaw subscribers, or you can watch the Centennial Celebration in its entirety here:

 Centennial River Trail & Contest

-The Winnipeg Foundation was pleased to support the Centennial River Trail, providing an important outdoor community space at The Forks this winter.
+The Winnipeg Foundation was pleased to support the Centennial River Trail during January and February 2021, providing an important outdoor community space at The Forks for the winter.